H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The identity-focused retention layer provides a compact, structured set of entries that shape how the system responds and explains itself.
 It is fed by patterns detected in the background store and, in turn, influences retrieval, evaluation, and narrative layers.
 The next chapters describe how the two parallel paths are distinguished in practice and how material from this layer is written back into broader memory and control structures.

-## 6.4 22 Dual Tracks Meaning And Analysis
+## 6.3 23-dual-tracks-meaning-and-analysis.md

-# 21. Dual Tracks for Meaning-Oriented and Analytical Processing
+# 23. Dual Tracks for Meaning-Oriented and Analytical Processing

 This chapter describes how the three-stage structure outlined in earlier chapters is instantiated twice, forming two parallel paths with different emphases.
 Both paths share the same intake, filtering, background, and deep-retention pattern, but they differ in what they prioritize, how they label material, and how their outputs are used.